My Big Brother

 It’s even scary at times.

 It requires a family to make devastating choices.
-To set heartbreaking boundaries that leave you feeling shame and guilt.
-While at the same time, knowing that what you feel does not begin to describe the pain
+To set heartbreaking boundaries that leave one feeling shame and guilt.
+While at the same time, knowing that feeling does not begin to describe the pain

 and the fear